Management and Security

 Product to package mapping

-Use the Product-to-package mapping tool (Tools > Provisioning > OS Provisioning) to map applications detected on source devices to applications found in software distribution packages you've created.
+Use the Product-to-package mapping tool (Tools > Provisioning > OS Provisioning, in the toolbar click Tools > Product to package mapping) to map applications detected on source devices to applications found in software distribution packages you've created.
 You can then use provisioning to automatically install those detected applications onto newly provisioned destination devices.

 The list of applications that can be detected comes from the Software license monitoring tool's monitored products list.
 When the inventory scanner runs on a device, it gives the core server a list of applications from the list that it found on the device.
 Only products that you've added to the monitored products list are available for product-to-package mapping.